Types of AI Agents Explained: The Complete Guide for HR Innovation (With Real-World Examples)

 Related: AI Recruiting in 2025: The Definitive Guide

-Risks, Ethics & Compliance for AI Agents in HR
+What are the Risk, Ethical & Compliance Considerations for AI Agents in HR

 Top agentic AI tools for HR operational efficiency must address responsible deployment.
 Bias mitigation remains paramount.
 Data governance and privacy requirements mandate compliance with GDPR, CCPA, and emerging AI legislation.
 Human-in-the-loop requirements ensure critical decisions involving hiring, performance evaluation, or termination retain human judgment and accountability.
 Key safeguards include: